ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 sudo usermod -a -G dialout <user-name>
 ```

-# Integrate the Gripper with the Arm
+# ~~Integrate the Gripper with the Arm~~ (Skip this step)

+This step is no longer needed.
+However, to set up a robot with a different gripper, what to change can be referenced here.
+Bascially the changes in universal_robot, robotiq, Universal_Robots_ROS_Driver as mentioned below.
+The moveit srdf can be generated with the MoveIt Setup Assistant <http://docs.ros.org/melodic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html>.

 Get the files from: <https://github.com/ScazLab/ur_extra_changes.git>